alejandroVasquez812/MCK/README.md

-### Java
+### Python 3.6.5
 For this project you will need to have the JDK installed and in your path.
-You can find the JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html )
+You can find it  [here](https://www.python.org/downloads/ )

 To verify if java is installed and in your system path open a terminal and type
 ```bash